-Johnson Law typically handles clients in Colorado that have been involved one or more of the following construction defects:
+Johnson Law typically helps clients in Colorado that have suffered one or more of the following building defects:

 This results in the vast majority of construction defect claims.
 Often, Colorado general contractors or developers of a home or project fail to properly supervise their subcontractors or lack an adequate understanding of the building code in order to effectively do so.
 Even worse, in an effort to maximize profits, the general contractor or developer hires subcontractors who provide the lowest possible bid.
 That often means a subcontractor that utilizes day laborers rather than skilled experienced construction professionals to perform a specific trade.
 Or, it means that a subcontractor must cut corners on your home in order to break even on its low bid.